-The Raden Saleh room has a seating capacity of max.
-18 people.
+The Raden Saleh room has a seating capacity of 16 – 20 persons.

 As the son of a Roman God, Zeus, the myth of Hercules and its literature has been well-known among the popular culture.
 He was the greatest of the Greek heroes and a champion of the Olympian against the underworld monsters.
 As you come in to the Hercules room, you will find a sculpture of the mighty of Herluces, one of the greatest collections of Bapak Anhar Setjadibrata which previously belonged to one of the richest family in Indonesia.

-The Hercules room has a seating capacity of max.
-16 people.
+The Hercules room has a seating capacity of 14 persons.

 The Darna room is dedicated to Indonesia’s Urban Legend in 1810s.
 Based on true story novel written by G. Francis in 1896, Njai Darna was published and later on played on the Indonesia’s big screen in 1940s.
 Becoming one of Soekarno Hatta’s favorite love-tragedy movies, this movie became very popular among Batavians in time.

-The Darna room has a seating capacity of max.
-11 people.
+The Darna room has a seating capacity of 12 persons.